minetest/minetest/doc/lua_api.md

 > [!WARNING]
 > Avoid sending large images this way.
-This is not a replacement for asset files, do not use it to do anything that you could instead achieve by just using a file.
+This is not a replacement for asset files.
+Do not use it to do anything that you could instead achieve by just using a file.
 In particular consider `minetest.dynamic_add_media` and test whether using other texture modifiers could result in a shorter string than embedding a whole image, this may vary by use case.